 Located at the southeast corner of Norbu Lingka Lhasa.
 It is the first modern museum in Tibet.
 It covers an area of 53,959square meters and has a floor space of 23,508 square meters including an exhibition area of 10,451 square meters.
 The museum demonstrates a strict and magnificent traditional Tibetan architectural style.
 Also, it reflects a salient feature of modern architectural art.

 Outside the exhibition hall are green lawns and shadowy trees.
-Also, there is a performance area for modern cultural and physical activities, a garden of local costumes and folk culture and manor house.
-In addition, the museum has a cultural gallery, handicraft shop and other service facilities.
+Also, there is a performance area for modern cultural and physical activities, a garden of local costumes and folk culture, and a manor house.
+In addition, the museum has a cultural gallery, handicraft shop, and other service facilities.
 It is a good place for people to relax while visiting the exhibition.

 Transport: Tourists may go to the museum by tricycle, with a fare of about 10 yuan.

 A tributary of the Yarling Zangbo, Lhasa river is the place for Tibetan to have a bath and wash their clothes in the seventh month of the Tibetan calendar.
 During the bathing festival from Garmagun in the east to Sahu in the south and Rainbow Spring at the foot of the Sera Monastery, people are enjoying their bathing and washing.
 A legend says during the festival the Lhasa river water is good as the holy water.
 If you like you can join the Local people to have a bath in this holy water.
 In addition, on the southern bank of the river, you can see the reflection of the Potala Palace in the river.
 Some photographs and fans wait here for this wonderful scene.
 The Tablet to mark the construction of the Qinghai-Tibet high way stands on the bank in front of the Long – Distance Bus Station in the city proper.
 Also, visitors can hire a canoe sewn up with pieces of cattle hide to cross the river here.